About The Golf Lesson

 Golfers take lessons but rarely get better.
 Here, and on some of my other pages, are some thoughts as to why that happens.

 What your instructor teaches is obviously very important.
 The question is: is what they teach right for you?
 Before you even start a lesson, you need to know what type of swing your instructor teaches and whether that swing is compatible with how you swing.
 There are a number of swing styles a golfer can learn and most golfers should be learning the style closest to their existing swing to minimize swing changes.
 For those who want to get considerably better, changing swing type might be necessary.

 Unfortunately, the typical instructor doesn't teach a swing type.
 Instead, it's usually a hodgepodge of swing concepts that belong to varied swing types—what I call a Frankenstein swing!
-So, if they don't teach at least one complete swing type, your chances for improvement are diminished!
+Obviously, there are potential problems with this and how it relates to a golfer's ability to improve.
 For more on this, see Golf Swing Fundamentals.

 Here are some thoughts about the actual lesson:

 1) Watch out for band-aid instruction—it's not going to make you better, but it's the most common type of instruction you'll find!
 I discuss band-aid instruction issues here: Band-aid Golf Instruction.

 3) Video—the video camera can be a good tool for golf instructors, if they know how to use it, but its real value is when the golfer uses it during practice to see how their swing is progressing.
 The most important issue with video is that anything viewed on a TV screen is two dimensional, which means the viewer is missing the real picture of what's happening in a three dimensional golf swing.
-This doesn't sound like a big deal, but it can be huge!
+This doesn't sound like a big deal, but it can be huge because it is very easy to misinterpret what is being seen!